MySQL enables database administrators to expire account passwords

 When a client successfully connects, the server determines whether the account password has expired:

 The server checks whether the password has been manually expired.

 Otherwise, the server checks whether the password age is greater than its permitted lifetime according to the automatic password expiration policy.
 If so, the server considers the password expired.

 If the password is expired (whether manually or automatically), the server either disconnects the client or restricts the operations permitted to it (see Section 6.3.8, “Password Expiration and Sandbox Mode”).
 Operations performed by a restricted client result in an error until the user establishes a new account password:

 mysql> SELECT 1; ERROR 1820 (HY000): You must reset your password using ALTER USER statement before executing this statement. mysql> ALTER USER USER() IDENTIFIED BY 'password'; Query OK, 0 rows affected (0.01 sec) mysql> SELECT 1; +---+ | 1 | +---+ | 1 | +---+ 1 row in set (0.00 sec)

 This restricted mode of operation permits

 statements, which is useful before MySQL 5.7.6 if

 value different from its default.

-It is possible for an administrative user to reset the account password, but any existing restricted sessions for that account remain restricted.
+After the client resets the password, the server restores normal access for the session, as well as for subsequent connections that use the account.
+It is also possible for an administrative user to reset the account password, but any existing restricted sessions for that account remain restricted.
 A client using the account must disconnect and reconnect before statements can be executed successfully.